 Timing is everything when it comes to cart recovery campaigns.
 Your first email should be sent within an hour of the cart abandonment to take advantage of the time the item is still top of mind.
 Emails sent within an hour have an average conversion rate of 4.5%, while emails sent more than 24 hours after cart abandonment convert approximately 2.6%.

 Additional follow up emails can be sent 24 — 48 hours later.
 It’s best to space the emails far enough apart to give the customer time to consider the purchase and to avoid bombarding customers with multiple emails over 24 hours.
 Each email should offer new messaging and increased urgency.

 Take a look at the following example to see how you can set up an abandoned cart email campaign with AdRoll.

 Remember, you’re emailing customers who initially wanted to buy your products and changed their minds at the last stage.
 Since they’re already aware of your brand and your products, you can keep the content short and straightforward.
 You won’t know what caused them to leave, so the message should focus on the product they liked enough to add to their cart.
 Use a photo and a description to remind the customer how great the product is and why they originally put it in their cart.

 No matter how good the message or great the product, nobody will open your email if your subject line doesn’t break through the clutter and stand out.
 Below are some tips on building out a compelling subject line.

 - Product details: Include what was exactly left behind in the cart.

 Example: We’ve saved those shoes you wanted.

-- Customer name: If possible, personalize the subject line with the customer’s name.
+- Customer name: If possible, personalize the subject line with the customer’s name, just like in the example below.
 Personalized subject lines can generate up to 50% open rates.

 Example: John, we’ve saved your items!